-Unique among Regional Conservation Partnerships the geographic scope of the Pine Barrens Partnership is delineated by the boundary of a globally rare ecosystem which today encompasses 31 municipalities and four counties and is owned and/or managed by individuals, federal, state and municipal entities, land banks, trusts and others.
+Unique among regional conservation partnerships, the geographic scope of the Massachusetts Coastal Pine Barrens Partnership (PBP) is delineated by the boundary of a globally rare ecosystem which today encompasses 31 municipalities and four counties and is owned and/or managed by individuals, federal, state and municipal entities, land banks, trusts and others.
 A region-wide, cross-jurisdictional effort is needed to protect sustainable representations of the 40 natural communities in this region as identified by the Massachusetts Department of Fish and Wildlife Natural Heritage and Endangered Species Program.

 Driven by a sense of urgency, we have charged ourselves with uniting the community to save Massachusetts’ Coastal Pine Barrens.
 If we are successful the ecological significance will be beyond measure.

 The PBP is under the direction of a Steering Committee consisting of nine respected leaders in the community who have expertise in forestry, ecology, planning, communication, environmental education and community organizing.
 The SC meets quarterly to provide guidance to the Coordinators from the host organization, SEMPBA.
 Decisions are made by consensus.

 Ideally, the attributes of a ‘partner’ organization will include a broad suite of skills, resources and expertise that will help move the mission of the Partnership forward.